 If you simply want to enjoy the peaceful bush setting, there are plenty of quiet spots to do so.
 Relax by the pool or pull up a stool at the bar to enjoy a beverage and the company of fellow travellers.

-More information is available from reception on arrival at Cobbold Village, or contact us with your enquiries.
+More information is available from reception on arrival at Cobbold Village.
 Our friendly and informed staff will help ensure you make the most of your North Queensland outback holiday!

 Cobbold Gorge (including Cobbold Village) is closed to visitors during the wet season between November 1 and March 28.